realMWONE/BookStoreApp/README.md

 The Bookstore App is an inventory management tool for physical bookstores that is primarily targeted to bookstore staff.
 Its main purpose is to offer a modern and easy-to-use version of existing bookstore software that runs completely from a smartphone.
 This will allow managers and employees to efficiently and conveniently keep track of their inventory.
 Running on a smartphone allows better managing of inventory through in-app stock counts and notifications for important information.

 The three levels of users are: management, employees, and customers.
-Customers have the most basic features that allow searching for and viewing book information, like price and genre.
+Customers have the most basic features that allow finding and viewing book information, like price and genre.
 They can also reserve a book for in-store pickup.
 Employees will have the additional ability to see the remaining stock of each book.
 Managers will have the ability to change prices and order more inventory.

 The search feature will work for book titles, author names, and ISBNs.
 This can also be expanded to include other important information in the future.
 Once a search is performed, the user can click on a book from the resulting list to see a new page containing all the details of that book.